32 Different Types of Moths in Minnesota

 27. Green Cloverworm Moth

-The Green Cloverworm Moth (Hypena scabra) is a species of moth found in the family Noctuidae, subfamily Hypeninae.
+The Green Cloverworm Moth (Hypena scabra) is a moth species found in the family Noctuidae, subfamily Hypeninae.
 This moth is found across North America and can be identified by its greenish-gray forewings with brown stripes.
 The wingspan of the Green Cloverworm Moth averages around one inch wide.

 The larvae of this species mainly feed on clover and alfalfa, although they have also been known to feed on other plants, such as grasses and grains.
 The larva of the Green Cloverworm Moth will generally feed for several weeks before reaching pupation.
 During this time, they construct a silken web to protect themselves from predators and unfavorable weather conditions.